Rowena-Gan/ITOM-6264/developement_environment_setup.md

 # macOS

 *THE FOLLOWING INSTRUCTIONS ONLY APPLY TO macOS MACHINES.
-IF YOU HAVE A WINDOWS MACHINE, GO TO THE WINDOWS SECTION.*
+IF YOU HAVE A WINDOWS MACHINE, GO BACK TO THE WINDOWS SECTION.*

 ## Cannot find `liblapack.3.dylib`